MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

     The flow validates your accounts of the applications that the flow is going to connect.
 In this example, the flow is connecting to common data services and Dynamics Sales Insights.
 Once you are successfully signed in, you can continue creating the card.

-    If any of the account is not valid, the **Continue** button is grayed out and you cannot proceed further.
-Select **Update** to sign in with a valid credentials.
+    If any of the accounts is not valid, the **Continue** button is grayed out and you cannot proceed further.
+Select **Update** to sign in with a valid credential.

     > [!div class="mx-imgBorder"]
     > ![Accounts validation in flow](media/si-admin-flow-account-validation.png "Accounts validation in flow")